Skip to content

 Chatbots – Conversational Automation

 Chatbots are computer programs designed to simulate human conversations.
-They use natural language processing (NLP) and machine learning algorithms to understand the intent of users, then respond in a way that seems natural.
+They use natural language processing (NLP) and machine learning algorithms to understand the intent of users, and then respond in a way that seems natural.

-Chatbots can be used for customer service, marketing, sales or any other business process where you want your customers to interact with software instead of humans.
+Chatbots can be used for customer service, marketing, sales, or any other business process where you want your customers to interact with software instead of humans.

 RPA Bots – Task Automation